Lakshmee-rajagopal/ABC-Company-Data-Analysis-using-SEABORN-AND-MATPLOTLIB/README.md

-Python-Assessment

-Exploring Employee Dynamics at ABC Company
+Exploring Employee Dynamics at ABC Company Using SEABORN AND MATPLOTLIB

 Preprocessing:
 Corrected the data in the "height" column by replacing it with random numbers between 150 and 180.
 This ensured data consistency and integrity before proceeding with analysis.